We offer a variety of educational services that cover topics related to our mission and programs. Some of these services include:

 Addiction & Recovery 101

 Drug addiction, or substance use disorder, is a disease that affects the brain and behavior, leading to a loss of control over drug use.
-This presentation aims to educate and empower community members who may be impacted by this chronic illness.
+This presentation aims to educate and empower community members who want to learn more or may be impacted by this chronic illness.

 Domestic Violence